RecursiveFault/Go-odbot/README.md

-#Goodbot
+# Goodbot
 A fork of a basic Slack bot, written in Go.
+Currently supports submission of URLs and keys for embedded emoji.

-Original project readme follows:
+Original forked project readme follows:
 # mybot

 `mybot` is an working Slack bot written in Go.
 Fork it and use it to build